norly/elmcan/readme.rst

 the driver has to switch between its modes as quickly as possible in order to fake full-duplex operation.

-As such, elmcan is a best effort driver.
+As such, can327 is a best effort driver.
 However, this is more than enough to implement simple request-response protocols (such as OBD II), and to monitor broadcast messages on a bus (such as in a vehicle).